imalberto/01Homework/README.md

 - ✓ Add UILabels with attributed text (instead of plain) to bold individual words
 - ✓ Optional: Move the textfield when the keyboard appears
 - ✓ Optional: Setup CocoaPods for managing 3rd party libraries and use TTAttributedLabel to style link etc
-- x Optional: Configure the autoresizingMasks to support rotation
+- ✓ Optional: Configure the autoresizingMasks to support rotation
 - x Optional: Implement the same page programmatically without using Interface Builder